Overview

 What Build-to-Suit Construction Usually Covers

-- Procurement strategy aligned with design decisions and field release timing
+- Procurement strategy aligned with design decisions and field release timing to protect the construction schedule

 Process